navidrome/website/content/en/docs/Usage/reverse-proxy.md

 * An IPv4 or IPv6 range in CIDR notation.
 * An `@` (at sign) when listening on a UNIX socket (see the `Address` option).

 When enabled via the `ReverseProxyWhitelist` option, Navidrome validates the requests' source IP address against the ranges configured in `ReverseProxyWhitelist`.
-If the address doesn't match, reverse proxy authentication is not used even if the reverse proxy user header is present (see below), and falls back to a standard authentication mechanism.
+If no range matches the address, reverse proxy authentication is not used even if the reverse proxy user header is present (see below), and falls back to a standard authentication mechanism.
 For requests received through a UNIX socket, IPs can't be validated and Navidrome will use the reverse proxy user header if and only if `ReverseProxyWhitelist` contains `@`.

 With reverse proxy authentication enabled, Navidrome gets the username of the authenticated user from incoming requests' `Remote-User` HTTP header.
 The header can be changed via the `ReverseProxyUserHeader` configuration option.